Using Mason Jar Centerpieces to Add Color to Your Table Settings

 You can be sure I’ll be creating more of these delightful little florals and just maybe they’ll remind you of something poignant from the past.

 To get the look, click on the items below for direct links to the products.
-Where actual items were no longer available, I’ve provided many similar options.
-If an item is out of stock but will be restocked, I left it on the list.
+Where actual items were no longer available, I’ve provided similar options.
+If an item is out of stock but may be restocked, I left it on the list.

 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

-Have you visited the Designthusiasm shop?
-Click on the images below to shop my favorites, my home and my Amazon shop.
-There are new items added every week.
-Happy shopping!!
+Have you visited the Designthusiasm shops?
+Click below to shop my favorites, my home by room, and my Amazon shop.
+Be sure to follow me on Instagram for quick updates.

 Mason jars have come a long way.
 I remember as a child visiting my grandparent’s farm, they had a long table ( like the ones so popular now).
 There were three mason jars that stayed one the table/ one for spoons, one forks, one knives.
 I do remember a color kinda between green and blue.
 I think your displays with the pink flowers has to be my favorite.
 It makes the green leaves pop.
 I think Easter decorating is my favorite next to Christmas and Thanksgiving.
 But yours are beautiful for any occasion 🙂 !!